 Yes, you read that right even though it is Chinese by name this cultural festival has been carried over into Hawaii traditions because of the influx of Chinese immigrants in the 1900s.

-The Chinese population in Hawaii is alive and well and in Honolulu’s Chinatown, they hold a Chinese New Year festival every year.
+The Chinese population in Hawaii is alive and well and in Honolulu’s Chinatown, they hold a Chinese New Year festival every year as one of their Hawaii customs.

 Eating sashimi on New Year’s is another tradition incorporated from Japanese traditions.
 Hawaiians and Japanese love raw fish, the poke bowl is the Hawaiian raw fish dish of choice, and during this holiday it is an expensive sign of good fortune.